 All around me I can hear people whooping as more tuna do the same, leaving just a spray of water in their wake – we’re in the middle of a fishy feeding frenzy and it’s really good fun.

-The idea of swimming with tuna fish first started in Port Lincoln, South Australia, but last year the team towed their enormous 74-tonne in-sea aquarium to a new space about 2km off Granite Island, close to Victor Harbor, a seaside town that’s an easy 90-minute drive from Adelaide.
+The idea of swimming with tuna was first started by Oceanic Victor in Port Lincoln, South Australia, but in 2017 the team towed their enormous 74-tonne in-sea aquarium to a new space about 2km off Granite Island, close to Victor Harbor, a seaside town that’s an easy 90-minute drive from Adelaide.

 Two or three times a day, the team pick up swimmers in their catamaran, the Tuna Express, and whisk them across the water to tuna central where about 50 huge fish are swimming around eagerly awaiting your arrival.